John Christopher Dancy

 John Christopher Dancy (13 November 1920 – 28 December 2019) was an English headmaster, at Lancing College, where he was appointed to improve academic standards, and Marlborough College, and academic.
-He was best known for his reforms at Marlborough, including the introduction of a coeducational Sixth Form.
+He was best known for his reforms at Marlborough, including a coeducational Sixth Form.
+In the Introduction to his 1972 book Progressives and Radicals, Stewart wrote:

+Some schools exemplify reform, but were not really regarded as radical: Rugby under Arnold, Shrewsbury under Butler, and Marlborough under Dancy.

 Life

 The son of Dr. John Dancy of Richmond, Surrey, and Dr. Naomi Dancy, he was educated at Winchester College, and studied at New College, Oxford.

 Dancy served in the British Army during World War II, first as a 2nd lieutenant in the Rifle Brigade in 1940.
 He was in its 8th Battalion to 1944, when he became an intelligence officer in the Second Army.
 He was a General Staff Officer in 30 Corps 1944–5, and in the I Airborne Corps in 1945.

 Educator

 After the war, Dancy lectured in classics at Wadham College, Oxford, from 1946 to 1948.
 He taught as an assistant master at Winchester College from 1948 to 1953, and became headmaster of Lancing College in 1953. where academic standards had fallen.
 He went on to become Master of Marlborough College, in 1961.

 In 1965 Dancy introduced business studies into the Marlborough curriculum, a high profile reaction to the Robbins Report.
 In 1968 came the introduction of girls to the Sixth Form, Marlborough being the first of the Headmasters' Conference institutions for boys (including most of the traditional British public schools) to take this step.